-Our Board has demonstrated responsiveness to feedback received during stockholder discussions through the recent changes we have made to our corporate governance practices and compensation programs - some of which have already been implemented, and some of which have been approved and will apply in fiscal year 2021.
-As a result of our Board's evaluation of our current practices informed by stockholder feedback in prior years, we implemented a performance-based equity program in fiscal year 2018 to further align executive compensation with long-term stockholder interests and appointed a Lead Independent Director in fiscal year 2019 to further strengthen the independent oversight of our Board.
-Following stockholder engagement that took place in fiscal year 2020, our Board approved additional improvements to our executive compensation program, including how bonus targets are set for fiscal year 2020, and enhanced disclosure around the peer group selection process.
+Our Board has demonstrated responsiveness to feedback received during stockholder discussions through the changes we have made to our compensation programs and corporate governance practices.
+For example, based on stockholder feedback, in fiscal year 2018 we implemented and have since maintained a performance-based equity program to further align executive compensation with long-term stockholder interests.
+To further strengthen the independent oversight of our Board, we appointed a Lead Independent Director in fiscal year 2019.
+We also modified how bonus targets are set and bonuses are calculated in fiscal year 2020, and enhanced our peer group disclosure, to provide additional transparency.
 A summary of these changes is included below.

-Miles Me Heard Whee We Did What We Heard What We Did Seek further alignment of executive compensation with long-term stockholder interests Implemented a performance-based equity program in fiscal year 2018 and maintained program in subsequent annual grants in fiscal years 2019 and 2020 Seek further independent oversight of the Board Appointed a Lead Independent Director in fiscal year 2019 Increase weighting of objective, financial criteria in determining annual bonus payouts Increased weighting of objective, financial criteria in bonus determination to 50% for Chief Executive Officer, consistent with weighting for all other executive officers, in fiscal year 2020 Replace target annual bonus ranges with specific target annual bonuses percentages for each executive officer Shifted to a specific bonus target for annual incentive compensation in fiscal year 2020 Adopt a maximum cap on annual bonus payouts Implemented a maximum annual bonus payout, equal to 250% of target, for all executive officers in fiscal year 2020 Provide additional disclosure around peer group selection process Included enhanced peer group disclosure in 2020 proxy statement, including changes made to fiscal year 2021 peers Implement a clawback policy Adopted a clawback policy in fiscal year 2021 to enable recovery of cash and equity incentive compensation related to a financial restatement as a result of an executive officer's misconduct
+What We Heard What We Did Seek further alignment of executive compensation with long-term stockholder interests Implemented a performance-based equity program in fiscal year 2018 and maintained program in subsequent years Seek further independent oversight of the Board Appointed a Lead Independent Director in fiscal year 2019 Increase weighting of objective, financial criteria in determining annual bonus payouts Increased weighting of objective, financial criteria in bonus determination to 50% for Chief Executive Officer, consistent with weighting for all other executive officers, in fiscal year 2020 Replace target annual bonus ranges with specific target annual bonuses percentages for each executive officer Shifted to a specific annual bonus target for annual incentive compensation in fiscal year 2020 Adopt a maximum cap on annual bonus payouts Implemented a maximum annual bonus payout, equal to 250% of target, for all executive officers in fiscal year 2020 Provide additional disclosure about peer group selection process Enhanced peer group disclosure included in proxy statement Implement a clawback policy Adopted a clawback policy in fiscal year 2021 to enable recovery of cash and equity incentive compensation related to a financial restatement resulting from an executive officer's misconduct Provide more transparency into environmental, social and governance matters Published inaugural Environmental, Social and Governance Impact Report for fiscal year 2021, in accordance with Global Reporting Initiative (GRI) and Sustainability Accounting Standards Board (SASB) frameworks